The Nova Trilogy: Style

 The Trilogy is viewed by critics as being one of Burroughs's most radical experimentations with narrative form.
 All three novels are crafted using the cut-up method, in which existing texts are cut into various pieces and put back together in random order.
 The technique was combined with images of Gysin's painting and sounds from Somerville's tape recorders.

 Due to the cut-up method's random approach to text, Burroughs repeatedly defended his writing style against critics, explaining that the cut-up method created possibilities for mixing text written by himself and other writers and helped deemphasize the traditional role of text.
 As a result, the novels that make up the trilogy are even more sporadic in plot and structure than Naked Lunch.
 Burroughs spoke of the trilogy as a "sequel", and "mathematical extension" of the themes and techniques of Naked Lunch.

 The Soft Machine is the first book in the trilogy, and is a compilation of descriptive and interchangeable scenes, which delve further into the sexual and biological issues previously explored in Naked Lunch.
 Critic Mac Tonnies described the main themes in the novel as including "time travel, media bombardment, and out-of-body travel."

 In The Ticket that Exploded, Burroughs deals with tape recorders (an allegory Burroughs links to the destruction of control systems), cybernetic pleasure farms, and homosexual erotic exploitations on the planet Venus.
 Burroughs bypasses linear structure, pattern, and narrative in the novel (i.e., a clear beginning, middle, and end), instead deconstructing traditional organization and composition.

 Nova Express follows Inspector Lee as he tracks down members of the Nova Mob.
 It is considered by critics as being one of the best books in the trilogy due to its graphic descriptions and fragmented cyber world.

 The Nova Trilogy (as well as a passage in the book on the cut-up technique named Minutes to Go) feature the character Hassan-i Sabbah and his final words Nothing is true—everything is permitted.
 Burroughs was introduced to Hassan through Betty Bouthoul, who had written an extensive book on the assassins titled The Master of the Assassins (French title Le grand maître des Assassins).

+The full story of Burroughs' interest in Hassan Sabbah was told in the 2023 book, Two Assassins, by Oliver Harris and Farid Ghadami.